 Adopting Nature’s R&D

-Nature has had millions of years to work on its designs and efficiencies, and it’s no wonder that humans have sought to adopt and mimic these traits for our own uses.
-This practice of transferring over elements or techniques from the natural world is called biomimicry, and it represents a cutting edge approach towards developing sustainable solutions to the many problems we face.
+Nature has had millions of years to work on its designs and efficiencies!
+It’s no wonder then, that humans have sought to adopt and apply nature’s formidable skills.
+This practice, transferring over elements & techniques from the natural world, is called biomimicry.

-Businesses have come to the realization that this practice is actually good for the bottom line, while citizens who pay closer attention to nature are probably thinking that it’s about time!
-Adopting this vision, and its corresponding practices, can help us improve upon our current excessive consumption levels and acknowledge our place in the environment.
-Accordingly, observing nature, and trying to emulate it as best we can, is crucial for our sustainability.
+Businesses have come to the realization that this practice is actually good for the bottom line.
+Meanwhile, citizens who pay close attention to nature, are probably thinking that it’s about time!
+In adopting a circular economy (& its corresponding practices), we can improve upon our current excessive consumption levels.
+It requires that we acknowledge our place in the natural environment.
+In doing so, we have plenty to gain!

 Biomimicry Supports Sustainability